tarungoje/logistic-regression-example-diabetes-detection/README.md

 To make the learning project easier and productive, we are going to learn Logistic Regression by an example of creating a logistic regression model to predict a user is Diabetic or not.
 First we are going to collect the dataset and clean it.
 Then we will create a Logistic regression model with fitting the dataset.

-**FileName: diabetic_analysis_logistic_regression.ipynb**

-Finally after a successive training it’s our main goal to integrate our machine learning model with the GUIs.
-You can use tkinter for making a desktop application like we did in Linear Regression example, but here we are going to integrate it with a web framework i.e Flask, to create a website that will take the input parameters from the user and predict if they are Diabetic or not.

-**Command to run the script: python flask_integration\app.py**